TC Early Stage will cover everything you need to know about operations for your startup – TechCrunch

 More than your investors, or even you as a founder, your early employees will have a tremendous influence on the trajectory of your company.
 You hire them, and often times, they hire everyone else.
 Hear Bain Capital Ventures partner Sarah Smith talk through how to recruit a top-notch early team that sets up your startup for future growth.

-What Startups Need To Know About Bug Bounties – Katie Moussouris
+What Startups Need to Know about Bug Bounties – Katie Moussouris

 Should all startups launch a bug bounty program to improve their security?
-Learn about the good, the bad, and the ugly that startups will encounter when managing vulnerability disclosures and considering bug bounty programs.
+Learn about the good, the bad and the ugly that startups will encounter when managing vulnerability disclosures and considering bug bounty programs.

-Fundraising Terms That Affect Your Business – Dawn Belt, Fenwick
+Fundraising Terms that Affect Your Business – Dawn Belt, Fenwick

 With each funding round, there is an exciting opportunity for growth, but it’s important to fully understand the implications of those terms.
-Fenwick partner, Dawn Belt, will discuss the key legal terms to focus on in your Seed and Series A rounds and how they affect the control and operational freedom of your company.
+Fenwick partner Dawn Belt will discuss the key legal terms to focus on in your seed and Series A rounds and how they affect the control and operational freedom of your company.

 Finance for Founders – Alexa von Tobel, Inspired Capital